 Compare distributions in charts

 When you are mapping, you often discover patterns you did not know existed before.
 Viewing the distribution of all actors gives you a complete quantitative view of all the nodes sorted by a property, so you better understand which actors are more important than others based on the metrics you choose to look at.
-When you open a chart, you view the distribution of all the nodes on a scatter plot, which provides a comparative analysis of the nodes in two axis.
+When you open a chart, you view the distribution of all the nodes on a scatter plot, which provides a comparative analysis of the nodes in two axes.

 Distribution of countries by the incarceration rate.
-From this thick head distribution we can say many countries have high incarceration rate.
+From this thick head distribution, we can say many countries have high incarceration rate.
 To view the interactive charts, click on the “View in Chart” link on the Analysis bar.

 The distribution of penalties by betweenness centrality shown above.
 The first 2 and the following 4 penalties have distinctively high betweenness centrality values, meaning they have the most bridging quality among different clusters.